vdhwouter/configmap-rollout/README.md

 ### Config map rollout

+A Kubernetes custom controller for facilitating ConfigMap rollouts.
 This is a proof-of-concept for https://github.com/kubernetes/kubernetes/pull/31701.

 Supposing you are running a local Kubernetes cluster via `hack/local-cluster-up.sh`, clone this repository under /tmp:
 ```sh